-The Dean of Curriculum and Staff Development serves in the non-supervisory role of mentor, observing in the classroom, training as needed, reviewing the scope and sequence, reviewing materials used, testing, and curriculum planning.
+The Academic Dean (Mr. Kirk Post) serves in the role of teacher mentor, observing in the classroom, training as needed, reviewing the scope and sequence, reviewing materials used, vertical alignment, testing, and curriculum planning.
+Further responsibilities would include teaching and the furtherance of the educational vision of the school.
+At Augustine Christian Academy, this also includes being a Christian role model, mentor, "shepherd" of the students under our charge.